shubhamncert80/my-first-github-repository/README.md

 new lines were added locally

-edit in the feature-2 branch
+edit in the feature-2 branch.